-Youth Music Next Gen is our community platform for 18-25-year-olds offering, and circulating talent development and job opportunities through our monthly newsletter.
+Youth Music Next Gen is our community platform for 18-25-year-olds offering and circulating talent development and job opportunities through our monthly newsletter.

-Any questions you have you can email us at creatives@youthmusic.org.uk and you can book a 15 min 1-1 call with us if you need more information.
+If you have any questions, you can email us at creatives@youthmusic.org.uk and you can book a 15-minute call with us if you need more information.